coder/coder/docs/platforms/docker.md

 Coder with Docker has the following advantages:

-- Simple installation (everything is on a single box)
+- Straightforward installation (everything is on a single box)
 - Workspace images are easily configured
 - Workspaces share resources for burst operations